 - 10. TERMINATION FOR FAILURE TO COMPLY WITH FEDERAL AND COUNTY LOBBYIST REQUIREMENTS.
-Failure on the part of the Operating Agency and/or its Lobbyist(s) to fully comply with said Federal and County Lobbyist requirements shall constitute a material breach of the Contract upon which the County may immediately terminate this Contract, and the Operating Agency shall be liable for any and all damages incurred by the County and/or any federal agency as a result of such breach - 11.
+Failure on the part of the Operating Agency and/or its Lobbyist(s) to fully comply with said Federal and County Lobbyist Requirements shall constitute a material breach of the Contract upon which the County may immediately terminate this Contract, and the Operating Agency shall be liable for any and all damages incurred by the County and/or any Federal agency as a result of such breach - 11.
 CONFIDENTIALITY OF REPORTS.
-Operating Agency shall keep confidential all reports, information and data received, prepared or assembled pursuant to performance hereunder.
-Such information shall not be made available to any person, firm, corporation or entity without the prior written consent of the County. - 12.
-SAFETY STANDARDS AND ACCIDENT PREVENTION.
-The Operating Agency shall comply with all applicable federal, state and local laws governing safety, health and sanitation.
-The Operating Agency shall provide all safeguard safety devices and protective equipment and take any other needed actions, as its own responsibility, as reasonably necessary to protect the life and health of employees on the job, the safety of the public and personal and real property in connection with the performance of this Contract. - 13.
-SEVERABILITY.
-In the event that any provision herein contained is held to be invalid, void, or illegal by any court of competent jurisdiction, the same shall be deemed severable from the remainder of this Contract and shall in no way affect, impair or invalidate any other provision contained herein.
-If any such provision shall be deemed invalid due to its scope of breadth, such provision shall be deemed valid to the extent of the scope of breadth permitted by law.
+The Operating Agency shall keep confidential all reports, information, and data received, prepared or assembled pursuant to performance hereunder.
+Such information shall not be made available to any person, firm, corporation, or entity without the prior written consent of the County. - 12.
+CONTRACT WORK HOURS AND SAFETY STANDARDS ACT; AND ACCIDENT PREVENTION.
+The Operating Agency shall comply with the Contract Work Hours and Safety Standards Act (40 U.S.C.
+3701-3708).
+Where applicable, any contact awarded in excess of \$100,000 that involves the employment of mechanics or laborers must include a provision in compliance with 40 U.S.C.
+3702 and 3704, as supplemented by Department of Labor Regulations (29 CFR Part 5).

+The Operating Agency shall also comply with all applicable Federal, State, and local laws governing safety, health and sanitation.
+The Operating Agency shall provide all safeguard safety devices and protective equipment and take any other needed actions, as its own responsibility, as reasonably necessary to protect the life and health of employees on the job, the safety of the public and personal and real property in connection with the performance of this Contract.

-- 14. INTERPRETATION.
-No provision of this Contract shall be interpreted for or against either party because that party or that party's legal representative drafted such provision, but this Contract is to be construed as if both parties drafted it hereto. - 15.
-WAIVER.
-No breach of any provision hereof can be waived unless in writing.
-Waiver of breach of any provision herein shall not be deemed to be a waiver of additional breaches of the same provision or breach of any other provision herein. - 16.
+- 13. SEVERABILITY.
+In the event that any provision herein contained is held to be invalid, void, or illegal by any court of competent jurisdiction, the same shall be deemed severable from the remainder of this Contract and shall in no way affect, impair, or invalidate any other provision contained herein.
+If any such provision shall be deemed invalid due to its scope of breadth, such provision shall be deemed valid to the extent of the scope of breadth permitted by law. - 14.
+INTERPRETATION.
+No provision of this Contract shall be interpreted for or against either party because that party or that party's legal representative drafted such provision, but this Contract is to be construed as if both parties drafted it hereto.

+- 15. WAIVER.
+No waiver by the County of any breach of any provision of this Contract shall constitute a waiver of any other breach or of such provision.
+Failure of the County to enforce at any time, or from time to time, any provision of this Contract shall not be construed as a waiver thereof.
+The rights and remedies set forth in this section 15 shall not be exclusive and are in addition to any other rights and remedies provided by law or under this Contract. - 16.
 PROGRAM EVALUATIONS AND REVIEW.
-The County will monitor, evaluate and provide guidance to the Operating Agency in the performance of the CDBG Program.
-Reviews will focus on the extent to which planned CDBG Program has been implemented and measurable goals achieved effectiveness of program management, and impact of the program.
+The County will monitor, evaluate, and provide guidance to the Operating Agency in the performance of the CDBG Program.
+Reviews will focus on the extent to which the planned CDBG Program has been implemented and the measurable goals achieved; effectiveness of program management, and the impact of the program.